-Baking on two levels
+Cooking on two levels

 Use 4D hot air.
-Baked items that are placed into the oven on trays or in baking tins/dishes at the same time will not necessarily be ready at the same time.
+Food on different baking trays placed in the oven at the same time will not necessarily be ready at the same time.

-Universal pan: Level 3 Baking tray: Level 1
+- Universal pan: Level 3 - Baking tray: Level 1

 Ensure that you always use suitable accessories and that they are placed in the oven the right way around.